| Title: | Partially Balanced Incomplete Block Designs |

 Kush Sharma, Davinder Kumar Garg

-ym3(n, t)
+ym3(n, t)ym3(n, t)

 n |

-n is the order of the circulant matrix which is also the number of treatments |
+Order of the circulant matrix, which is also the number of treatments. |

 t |

-t is the number of rows you want to omit from both ends of the circulant matrix |
+Number of rows to omit from both ends of the circulant matrix. |

 Kush Sharma, Davinder Kumar Garg